Sarasota County Sheriff's Office: Founding

 The sheriff's office was established in 1921 under the separation of Sarasota County from the southern portion of Manatee County.
 Florida Governor Cary A. Hardee appointed Burna Dale "Heinie" Levi as the first sheriff of Sarasota County that year on July 1, 1921.
 On August 22, 1921, Sarasota city marshal L.D.
 Hodges became the agency's first deputy.
-Hodges would later become elected as sheriff in 1922 as Levi decided not to run in the general election that year.
+Hodges was elected as sheriff in 1922 as Levi decided not to run in the general election that year.
 He would begin his tenure in December 1922.

-1900's

-A sheriff's deputy would be arrested under charges of having assaulted an African American man named Robert Walthau with his gun and baton on October 23, 1926.
+In 1926, a sheriff's deputy was arrested on charges of having assaulted an African-American man named Robert Walthau with his gun and baton on October 23, 1926.
 The deputy said he had asked Walthau if he was working, and offered him a job unloading some trucks.
-Walthau allegedly said that this was none of his business to which deputy allegedly responded to this by saying that he should treat him with more respect because he was white.
-Mayor Bacon of Sarasota would have no comment when asked by a reporter from the Sarasota Herald but Sheriff Hodges would respond by saying that an investigation would be done and would suspend the deputy if necessary.
-Between October 18-23, 1926 the Bob Morton Circus would help the Ku Klux Klan hold an event in Sarasota and it is possible that the deputy was encouraged by this.
+Walthau allegedly said that this was none of his business to which deputy allegedly responded by saying that Walthau should treat him with more respect because he was white.
+Mayor Bacon of Sarasota had no comment when asked by a reporter from the Sarasota Herald, but Sheriff Hodges responded by saying that an investigation would be done and that he would suspend the deputy if necessary.
+Between October 18 and October 23, 1926 the Bob Morton Circus helped the Ku Klux Klan hold an event in Sarasota, and it is possible that the deputy was encouraged by this.

-Sheriff Hodges would lose in the Democratic primary on June 5, 1928, to W. Albert Keen.
-Keen would begin his tenure on January 8, 1929.
-Three months into his tenure he would get shot along with Special Deputy Walter Whitted while doing a gambling raid in Laurel.
-Both of them would go to Sarasota Memorial Hospital and Keen ended up getting an amputation on his right leg.
+Sheriff Hodges lost in the Democratic primary on June 5, 1928, to W. Albert Keen.
+Keen began his tenure on January 8, 1929.
+Three months into his tenure he was shot along with Special Deputy Walter Whitted while doing a gambling raid in Laurel.
+Both of them went to Sarasota Memorial Hospital and Keen ended up having his right leg amputated.

-He would resume his duties as sheriff in June 1929 and he would continue to serve until he lost a run-off election to Clem Pearson, a former Sarasota Police Department officer.
+Hodges resumes his duties as sheriff in June 1929 and continued to serve until he lost a run-off election to Clem Pearson, a former Sarasota Police Department officer.
 Pearson was sworn in on January 3, 1933.

-Pearson would serve until retiring in May 1939 for health reasons with his son B. Douglas "Doug" Pearson who had previously been a deputy for one year took over.
-He would continue to serve for another 13 years before leaving office in January 1953 when he was defeated by Ross Boyer.
+Pearson served until retiring in May 1939 for health reasons.
+His son, B. Douglas "Doug" Pearson, who had previously been a deputy for one year, took over.
+Doug Pearson continued to serve for another 13 years before leaving office in January 1953, when he was defeated by Ross Boyer.
 Boyer had previously served with the Florida Highway Patrol and had run unsuccessfully for sheriff in 1948.
-During Boyer's time in office he would dramatically expand and modernize the Sheriff's Department.
-He would also help with creating the Florida Boys Ranch in 1958 and became the president of the National Sheriffs Association in 1969.
-Boyer would win reelection election four times as a Democrat, despite Sarasota County becoming strongly Republican.
-He would end up retiring in 1972 for health related reasons.
+During Boyer's time in office, he dramatically expanded and modernized the Sheriff's Department.
+He also helped with creating the Florida Boys Ranch in 1958 and became the president of the National Sheriffs Association in 1969.
+Boyer won reelection election four times as a Democrat, despite Sarasota County becoming strongly Republican.
+He retired in 1972 for health related reasons.